 General responsibilities in relation to livestock management

-The Commonwealth Department of Agriculture, Fisheries and Forestry (DAFF) provides policy and legislation for aspects of livestock management concerning biosecurity, including live exports and supply of agricultural chemicals.
+The Commonwealth Department of Agriculture and Water Resources (DAWR) provides policy and legislation for aspects of livestock management concerning biosecurity, including live exports and supply of agricultural chemicals.

-DAFF is responsible for Australia's export licences and regularly carries out inspections to ensure biosecurity, traceability and animal welfare requirements for export licensing and importing countries are being met.
-DAFF also manages quarantine controls at our borders and provides import and export inspection and certification to help retain Australia's highly favourable animal, plant and human health status and wide access to overseas export markets.
+DAWR is responsible for Australia's export licences and regularly carries out inspections to ensure biosecurity, traceability and animal welfare requirements for export licensing and importing countries are being met.
+DAWR also manages quarantine controls at our borders and provides import and export inspection and certification to help retain Australia's highly favourable animal, plant and human health status and wide access to overseas export markets.

 Under Australia's constitutional arrangements, State and Territory Governments are responsible for livestock management, disease response and welfare arrangements within their jurisdictions, in terms of both enforcing national standards and agreements, as well as administering State legislation.
 The Victorian Department of Economic Development, Jobs, Transport and Resources (DEDJTR) designs and delivers policies and programs that enable Victoria's primary industries to maximise the wealth and wellbeing they generate by producing essential goods and services, employment, investment and recreational opportunities.